Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 10The friendship of the three is described in the book: Evita Arapoglou (ed.), “GHIKAS – CRAXTON – LEIGH FERMOR, Charmed Lives in Greece” (texts by Evita Arapoglou, Ian Collins, Michael Llewellyn-Smith & Ioanna Moraiti, Nicosia: A.G.
 Leventis Gallery 2017).
 John Craxton (1922-2009) illustrated the covers for the first editions of Leigh Fermor’s books.

 11Of great interest is the correspondence between the Nobel Prize winner poet George Seferis (1900-1971) and the Leigh Fermors: F.A.
 Dimitrakopoulos - V.D.
 Lambropoulou (eds), “George Seferis, P.L.
 Fermor & J. Rayner.
 Correspondence (1948-1971)” (Nicosia: Centre for Scientific Research 2007).
 For the friendship of Leigh Fermor with Seferis, see: Dimitris Daskalopoulos, Patrick Leigh Fermor and George Seferis: portrait of a friendship, in: “PATRICK LEIGH FERMOR.
-The Journey Continues” (= journal “MOUSEIO BENAKI”, 9th Supplement, 2017) 149-157.
+The Journey Continues” (= 9th Supplement to the journal “MOUSEIO BENAKI”, 2017) 149-157.

 12The politician and former prime minister of Greece Tzannis Tzannetakis (1927-2010), due to his close friendship with Leigh Fermor, translated the book “Mani” in Greek, while being in exile on the island of Kythira by the dictatorship during the period 1969-1971.
 In the introduction to the book Tzannetakis writes: “Within this environment and under the imaginary shadow of the Taygetos mountain, I felt the duty to offer something to my homeland.
 So I began translating the ‘Mani’ by Patrick Leigh Fermor”.